Geddy LeeVocals, bass, keyboards1968-2018

 Peart's lyrics, especially early on, centered around mythological, sci-fi and fantasy themes.
-He never writes about sex or drugs.
+He never wrote about sex or drugs.

-They have won several Juno Awards, which are the Canadian equivalent of Grammys.
+They won several Juno Awards, which are the Canadian equivalent of Grammys.
 They won Group Of The Year in 1977 and 1978, and were inducted into the Juno Hall Of Fame in 1993.

 Alex first met Geddy in a history class at Fisherville Junior High.
 Their history teacher, Mr. Bissle, remembers Alex as being "very likable, fun, outgoing and levelheaded.
 I always had Alex sit right in front of me where I could reach him.
 Gary (Geddy) was more quiet and studious.
 He had his feet on the ground and was soft-spoken.
 The two of them would sit around the school playing their guitars all the time."